Coronavirus (COVID-19) Information and Resources – Updated 3.30.2020

 Hear from Great Authors—Support Student Writers

-Family—they make us laugh; they make us cry.
-For better or for worse, they shape who we are.
-Come out to explore the meaning of family with us during this special evening with renowned authors Jerry Apps and David McGlynn.
+Come out to explore the meaning of history and place during this special evening with renowned authors Judy Dodge Cummings and Krista Eastman.
 We’ll also celebrate the winners of our student writing contest, Write on the Money.

 Start Time: 6:00 p.m.